QuixThe2nd/metadatarr/README.md

 ```

 ## Configuration
 All default configuration files are located at `./config_template/`.
 To change values, copy config files to `./store/config/`.
 Instructions for each config are provided in each file.
+READ ALL CONFIG BEFORE RUNNING!
+The defaults are set as examples showcasing the power of Metadatarr, not as the recommended settings.

 ## Uncross-Seed
 To enable [Cross-Seed](https://www.cross-seed.org/) integration, [configure a webhook](https://www.cross-seed.org/docs/basics/options#notificationwebhookurls).
 Set the notification webhook URL to `http://localhost:9191/api/uncross-seed`.